 Not just in the C-suite, but also at the levels below, companies need to plan now to remain competitive in the future.
-Attracting, developing and retaining top talent and well as key knowledge will be critical to future performance.
-It is no secret that baby-boomers are “ageing out” of every large organization very quickly, and no action or too little action in this area is likely to lead to disastrous results in the next 5-10 years.
+Attracting, developing, and retaining top talent and well as key knowledge will be critical to future performance.
+It is no secret that baby boomers are “aging out” of every large organization very quickly, and no action or too little action in this area is likely to lead to disastrous results in the next 5-10 years.

 Develop Vital and Resilient Leaders

 The ability to effectively manage stress, stay healthy, and manage not just time but energy levels, will be increasingly important to maintaining a vital, productive, high-performing organization.
 Executives and “high potentials” will need to learn practice and model the habits necessary to continue to sustain the level of resiliency needed to inspire the future organization